DEALING with P-As: Emotions (Part 3)

 Empathize

-Learn reflective listening & express empathy toward the P-A, which can sometimes be helpful in dealing with sideways anger.
+Learn reflective listening & express empathy toward the P-A. While this may be hard to do, it can sometimes be helpful in dealing with sideways anger, & may disarm them.
+In any case, be compassionate toward yourself.

 You can reflect (mirror back) their suppressed emotions by saying things like, “It seems like you were frustrated by what happened in school / at work…. today.
 That makes sense & must have been hard…..”